 Arguably one of the most famous spots in the Verona, Casa di Giulietta is Juliet’s House (literal translation) and is home to that famed balcony Juliet calls out to her lover from.

-Cumbersome as they can get sometimes, it’s worth getting yourself an audio guide here as there’s a fair bit of ground you can cover here and you’ll probably need some context to fully appreciate the space (I only mention this as I’m not usually one for audio guides – and not for any other reason actyally than the fact that juggling 2 cameras, a phone and the audio guide is such an exercise in frustration ergo why I tend to avoid it generally, except of course for places like this).
+Cumbersome as they can get sometimes, it’s worth getting yourself an audio guide here as there’s a fair bit of ground you can cover here and you’ll probably need some context to fully appreciate the space.

 9.)
 Ponte di Castelvecchio

-Right next to the castle is an pretty bridge Ponte di Castelvecchio, built by the ruling Della Scala family (the Scaligeri a.k.a the Scaligers) so they could escape from attack should their empire crumble – which, of course, it eventually did.
+Right next to the castle is a pretty bridge Ponte di Castelvecchio, built by the ruling Della Scala family (the Scaligeri a.k.a the Scaligers) so they could escape from an attack should their empire crumble.
+Which, of course, it eventually did.

 A great spot to check the bridge out from is actually when you’re in Castelvecchio itself so be sure to do that there.